-Trustpilot's online review community provides consumers who have had a genuine buying experience with the opportunity to share their experience by writing a review.
+Trustpilot provides consumers who have had a genuine buying or service experience with the opportunity to instantly share their opinion by writing a review.

-The review journey starts with a customer writing about their personal buying or service experience and giving the business or domain concerned a star rating of between one and five on Trustpilot.
+The review journey starts with a consumer writing about their personal buying or service experience and giving the business or domain concerned a star rating of between one and five on Trustpilot.

-Ideally, great customer reviews will describe the overall buying experience in a way that’s helpful to other consumers reading reviews on Trustpilot, and useful to the company reviewed.
-Honest reviews that set out the facts, provide details, and focus on the level of customer service are valuable contributions to our online review community.
-Reviewers should leave out personal information (such as names of people), links to other companies and URLs, and anything offensive - such as defamatory statements and coarse words or language.
+Reviewers should leave out personal information (such as names of people), links to other companies and URLs, and anything offensive - such as accusatory statements and coarse language.
 These are not permitted on Trustpilot (see our User Guidelines or our quick guide to the User Guidelines here).

-Trustpilot doesn’t monitor reviews as they come in.
-Reviews are not moderated or censored before being published on Trustpilot.
-Once posted, they’re visible to everyone instantly.
+We don't monitor reviews as they come in, they're not manually moderated or censored before being published.
+Once posted, reviews are instantly visible to everyone.
 That also means that businesses can’t delay the publication of reviews by their customers.

 When a review is published, the business that’s been reviewed has the opportunity to see it, reply to it and engage in dialogue.
 It’s this open conversation that gives them the opportunity to learn how to improve their services.